Several Indian weightlifters caught for doping violation, confirms federation

 However, this latest incident will not be taken into account by the IWF and thus India’s Olympic quota remains unaffected.

 “IWF will take no action in this case.
-If weightlifters fail dope tests conducted by WADA at an international IWF sanctioned event then the world body takes action.
+If weightlifters fail dope tests conducted by World Anti-Doping Agency at an international IWF sanctioned event then the world body takes action.
 So our Olympic quota doesn’t get affected,” Yadav said.